 Turn your thermostat down by one degree (but make sure you are still warm).
-A good lower end is 18°C to 21°C. This will save you around £145 a year according to the Energy Savings Trust1.
+A good lower end is 18°C to 21°C. This could save you around £145 a year according to the Energy Savings Trust1.

-Set your radiators on a timer so that they come on when you are at home, not at work or out of the house.
+Set your radiators on a timer so they come on when you are at home, not at work or out of the house.